vidual-labs/openconsent/readme.md

 ## Support

-If you encounter any issues or have feature requests, please use the [GitHub Issues tracker](https://github.com/vidual-labs/openconsent/issues) (Replace with your actual link).
+If you encounter any issues or have feature requests, please use the [GitHub Issues tracker](https://github.com/vidual-labs/openconsent/issues)

 ## Contributing